alexprut/Blockchain-Cryptocurrency/README.md

 * __Solidity__ — programming language with syntax that is similar to Javascript, C++ or Java, most frequently used language for Ethereum smart contracts
 * __SVP__ — Simplified Payment Verification
 * __smart property__ — the ownership of an underlying physical device
-* __smart contracts__ — complex applications involving having digital assets being directly controlled by a piece of code implementing arbitrary rules
+* __smart contracts__ — complex applications involving having digital assets being directly controlled by a piece of code implementing arbitrary rules, more precisely a computer program that, given certain conditions, can enforce the execution of a set of instructions without third party interference
 * __shannon__ — ether’s denominations (`10^9` [wei](#w))
 * __szabo__ — ether’s denominations (`10^12` [wei](#w))
 * __Segregated Witness__ — a proposed upgrade to the Bitcoin protocol which technological innovation separates signature data from bitcoin transactions